 In 1983, renowned songwriter Jimmy Webb showed Art Garfunkel a cantata that he was writing for his local Church’s Christmas production.
 It tells the Christmas story from the perspective of the animals present.
 Garfunkel expressed interest in becoming involved in the project, and he sang the parts of the narrator and the angel Gabriel, while Grant was invited to sing the part of the Virgin Mary.
 The London Symphony Orchestra and the Wimbledon King’s College Choir also contribute integral parts – while rock musicians like Steve Gadd and Joe Osborn are present, the album’s dominated by traditional elements.
 The orchestra, and vocals, and Webb’s piano are the key ingredients in an ambitious Christmas album.
 Art Garfunkel wrote that “It was the type of project that would have been done by papal commission long ago.”

-A lot of Christmas albums tend to be low effort for the listener – a couple of new festive tracks interspersed with a bunch of holiday chestnuts.
-The Animals’ Christmas certainly doesn’t fit that mold – it’s a dense record that requires effort.
+A lot of Christmas albums are low effort for the listener – a couple of new festive tracks interspersed with a bunch of holiday chestnuts.
+The Animals’ Christmas doesn’t fit that mould – it’s a dense record that requires effort.
 It’s generally worthwhile – Garfunkel’s warm vocals and Webb’s melodic skills shine through on ‘The Decree’, while Grant gets a great vocal spotlight on ‘Just A Little Simple Tune’.
 ‘Carol of the Birds’ is the most successful piece, a magnificent Webb melody that keeps lifting and lifting, with a lovely Grant solo in the middle.

 The Animals’ Christmas isn’t for everyone, and enjoyment might depend on your tolerance of children’s choirs, but it’s a fascinatingly ambitious Christmas record nonetheless.